Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Source: MEXT Survey on full-time equivalent data at universities, etc., FY 2008 (summary)

 Figure 8 shows the change in the percentage of time spent on professional activities of university faculty in the health field, and it was assumed that the decrease in the number of FTE researchers was due to the decrease in the percentage of time spent on research activities and the increase in the percentage of social service activities (other: medical practice activities, etc.), which is mainly responsible for the decrease in the number of FTE researchers.
-Although it is desirable to secure "research hours" to improve research performance in academia, the current decline in the proportion of time spent on research activities is offset by the increase in the number of personnel, and this is a problem that should not be underestimated.
+Although it is desirable to secure "research time" in order to improve research performance in academia, the current decline in the proportion of time spent on research activities is offsetting the increase in personnel, and this was considered to be a problem that cannot be taken lightly.

 Figure.8 Health Percentage of time spent on professional activities by university faculty( Health)